uliw/ESBMTK-Examples/README.md

 ## Examples from the Manual

 This directory contains the example code that is shown in the manual.
 For details and explanations see <https://esbmtk.readthedocs.io/en/latest/>

--   `po4_1.py` A simple 2-box P-cycle example
--   `po4_2.py` A simple 2-box P-cycle example, demonstrating how to force a model with the signal class
--   `po4_3.py` A simple 2-box P-cycle example demonstrating the use of mutiple species
--   `po4_4.py` A simple 2-box P-cycle example demonstrating how to add isotope calculations

 ## Boudreau 2010 et al.